 The following are officer appointments that shall be made to the U.S.S. of the S.S.A.
 All officer appointments are determined by the president and approved by the U.S.S.

 Director of Communications

+Director of Information Technology

 The following are elected officer positions to be determined by the electoral vote of the S.S.A. during the general election:

 Director of Organizational Affairs